macj314/super-galactic-age-calculator/src/README.md

 * Return the user's age in Mercury years.
 * Return the user's age in Venus years.
 * Return the user's age in Mars years.
+* Return the user's age in Jupiter years.

+* Calculate user's life expetancy on each planet based on: lifestyle, access to healthcare, and level of physical activity.